 Overview

-Whether you're currently working with people with learning disabilities or you've recently graduated and you're looking to get started in this field, this MSc Psychology and Learning Disability (Distance Learning) degree from the University of Portsmouth is designed to provide you with the skills and knowledge to develop your career and become a specialist.
+Whether you're currently working with people with learning disabilities or you've recently graduated and you're looking to get started in this field, this MSc in Psychology and Learning Disability (Distance Learning) degree at the University of Portsmouth is designed to provide you with the skills and knowledge to develop your career and become a specialist.

 It’s a part-time, distance learning course, which allows you the flexibility to fit your studies around work commitments.
 In Year 1, you’ll study modules that cover the core issues, and in Year 2 you’ll focus on your own research project with support from our expert tutors.